 Keeping the engine maintained and serviced is a vital step to improving fuel efficiency.
 There are also some small modifications you can make to boost gas mileage.
 Every step taken to improve engine efficiency helps you get more miles from the fuel.

-We review ten simple steps you can take today.
+Today, we review ten simple steps you can take today.
 With a few adjustments, you should see better gas mileage immediately.

 1. Reduce Your Speed

 You don’t need to drive like a grandma to save fuel.
 While you don’t want to be the slowest person on the highway, there’s no reason to race either.

 If you cut your speed by 5 mph, you can save up to 7 percent of fuel.
 So, instead of hitting the highway at 65 mph, consider scaling it back to 60 mph instead.